happ-cmd/Lycoris/Update.md

 ```
 *Info spoofing does not prevent you from hovering over the spectate list.
 If you do so, it will show real usernames.*

-*Your commit ID should == "asdasdasd" when the update is fully pushed to you.*
+*Your commit ID should == "d47a28" when the update is fully pushed to you.*